 The Master of Accountancy (MAc) degree program is intended to meet the needs of both career-changers and current accounting professionals who wish to further develop their expertise.
 For many students, the MAc will satisfy the education requirements to sit for the Certified Public Accountant (CPA) or the Certified Management Accountant (CMA) examination.

-Job placement activities run concurrently with course work.
+Job support activities run concurrently with course work.
 The Accounting Career Fair is held yearly in late September, after which public accounting firms, government agencies, and corporations compete for candidates.
 Online students will be invited to our San Francisco campus to take part in this weekend of professional development and networking with top firms.

 Earn the MAc degree on campus or online -- at your own pace or on a fixed schedule with a group of peers.

 Graduates of the master of accountancy program will demonstrate:

 - The ability to identify accounting issues, research and effectively communicate the results in writing.

 - The ability to identify accounting issues, research and effectively communicate the results orally.